 You can use any ground meat you like in this stuffed pepper recipe.
-You can use ground beef, ground bison, ground pork, or ground chicken meat.
+You can use ground beef, bison, pork, or chicken meat.

-For this recipe, you do not have to brown the meat before stuffing the peppers.
-In fact, the flavors all blend while cooking together and it is much better if you cook the meat inside the bell peppers.
+You do not have to brown the meat before stuffing the peppers for this recipe.
+In fact, the flavors all blend while cooking together, and it is much better if you cook the meat inside the bell peppers.

 I am all for easy.
-Blanching involved dropping the peppers into boiling water and that is an extra step that is not needed for this recipe.
+Blanching involves dropping the peppers into boiling water, and that is an extra step that is not needed for this recipe.

-If you want a little spicer twist, why not try this recipe as in this stuffed poblano peppers recipe?
+If you want a little spicer twist, why not try this recipe like this stuffed poblano peppers recipe?

 Here are some of our family's favorite gluten free dinner recipes.

-- This homemade Gluten Free Fried Chicken recipe is one of the most popular on the blog, and for good reason because it is crisp and delicious.
+- This homemade gluten-free fried chicken recipe is one of the most popular on the blog, and for a good reason, it is crisp and delicious.

 - This mild Gluten Free Curried Chicken Pot Pie is a big hit for dinner.

 - 1 pound ground turkey breast meat is leanest

 - 4 bell peppers top and seeds removed